yt-project/website/README.md

 To add a new member, add to members.yaml.

 To generate the website, run generate.py.
-This requires a yt to be installed from its mercurial repository directory, and it additionally requires hglib, pyyaml and jinja2 to be installed.
+This requires a yt to be installed from its git repository directory, and it additionally requires gitpython, pyyaml and jinja2 to be installed.